 - Heart palpitations

 - Depression and anxiety

-- Changes to sense of smell or taste
+- A high temperature, cough, headaches, sore throat, changes to sense of smell or taste

 But a lot of these symptoms are related to other conditions as well.
 Doctors and scientists across the globe are researching long COVID, but it is still quite new – just like COVID-19 itself – so it will take time.